Who was Augustus?

 Furthermore, Octavian increased its fertility and its yield of grain for the Roman market by making troops clean out irrigation canals of the Nile.
 This contributed towards Rome’s financial stability.
 This was also demonstrated through the vast treasures of the Ptolemies that was used to pay for campaigns, triumph and the adornment of Rome.
 Henceforth, the acquirement of Egypt aided the Rome’s financial stability.

 The prime significance the Battle of Actium offered was the way it consolidated Octavian’s position.
-He needed to return confidence, peace and stability to the state and consolidate his power, which was what the battle of Actium offered him to do.
+He needed to return confidence, peace and stability to the state and consolidate his power.
 The battle’s victory contributed to his reputability, affording him the respect needed to develop a new central government and political system known as the principate.
-Contemporary historian Weber explained that the significance and consequence of Actium allowed society to devout patriotism his leadership, creating a halo effect over his flaws.
+Contemporary historian Weber explained that the significance and consequence of Actium allowed society to create a halo effect over his flaws.

 Hence, Augustus was able to construct the facade that his government served the interests of the population’s civil liberties.
-Under this guise was able to create an autocracy instead which wasn’t depicted as tyranny.
+Under this guise was able to create an autocracy that wasn’t depicted as tyranny.
 Hence, the battle allowed citizens to find stability with Octavian.
-Consequently, there was peace in the empire for the first time in two-hundred-years as there was no more political upheaval, civil wars and proscriptions.
+Consequently, there was peace in the empire for the first time in two-hundred-years.

 Map of The Battle of Actium